KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 expects from them. <br>
 The term transgender, therefore, includes among others, people who are called or who call themselves transsexuals, transvestites and crossdressers (AppendixB).<br>
 This study will focus on male-to-female transgender individuals. <br>
-Although these
-individuals comprise a small group of the population, the number is increasing steadily.
+Although these individuals comprise a small group of the population, the number is increasing steadily.<br>
 The prevalence of the male-to-female transgender persons is currently at a ratio of 1:1500 adult males or more (Conway, 2002). <br>
 According to experts in sexual and gender identity disorders mentioned in the Diagnostic and Statistical Manual of Mental Disorders -Fourth Edition - (DSM-IV) (2000), there are no recent epidemiological studies to provide data on prevalence of Gender Identity Disorder. <br>
 Data from smaller countries in Europe with access to total population statistics and referrals suggest that roughly 1 in 30,000 (1:30,000) adult males and 1 per 100,000 (1:100,000) adult females seek sexreassignment surgery (SRS). <br>
 According to Conway (2002), these estimations seem extremely low when at present 800-1000 Male-to-Female SRS operations are performed in the U. S. each year, and many or more are performed on U.S. citizens abroad. <br>